JiyaBera/summer-internship2025_D23IT163/README.md

 - Implemented basic DOM manipulation such as button click events and form validation.
 - Integrated JS with HTML/CSS to make the webpage more dynamic and functional.

+### 📆 05/06/2025
+- Completed the exact setup of the webpage as per the provided design.
+- Watched React tutorial videos to understand and implement unfamiliar parts.

+### 📆 06/06/2025
+- Continued watching React tutorial videos to strengthen understanding of core concepts and component structure.

 ---

 ## 🌐 Current Project